SIMPLE COOKING TIPS

 Broil, steam, bake grill, roast or saute instead!
 Highly heated oils become unhealthy and contain toxins.

-Do not salt foods, at least until after they have been cooked.
+Do not salt foods – at least until after they have been cooked.
 When you do, salt lightly and use unbleached, crystal or sea salt.
+Celtic Sea Salt is the best.

 Microwaving changes the chemical structure of your food.
 It’s not a form that is beneficial to your body.